pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 =======================

 :pyg:`PyTorch Frame` is a tabular deep learning extension library for :pytorch:`null` `PyTorch <https://pytorch.org>`_.
+Modern data is stored in a table format with heterogeneous columns with different semantic types, e.g., numerical (e.g., age, price), categorical (e.g., gender, product type), texts (e.g., descriptions), images (e.g., pictures) etc.
+The goal of Pytorch Frame is to build a deep learning framework to perform effective machine learning on such a complex data.
 Many recent tabular models follow the modular design of encoders, convolution and decoders.
 :pyg:`PyTorch Frame` is designed to facilitate the creation, implementation and evaluation of deep learning models for tabular data under such modular architecture.
 Please refer to the :doc:`/get_started/modular_design` page for more information.